alexpa24/sktest/README.md

 # sktest
 sktest is an application to test how good the connectivity to http://www.google.com/ is, using libcurl functions.

-# Motivation
-A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.

 # Code style
 The code is written in C using POSIX / ISO C standards.